Limited Time Offer:Up to 0% off Hello Interview Premium

 2) How do we route and schedule generation requests across GPU workers?

-3) How do we keep heavy users from monopolizing GPUs while giving paid tiers a better experience?
+3) How do we keep heavy users from taking over the GPU pool while giving paid tiers a better experience?

 4) As conversations get longer, how do we control inference cost without making the assistant feel forgetful?